matloff/regtools/README.md

 * Misc. tools, e.g. to reverse the effects of an earlier call to **scale()**.

+* Nicer implementation of ridge regression, with more meaningful scaling and better plotting.

 ## EXAMPLE:  PARAMETRIC MODEL FIT ASSESSMENT